BBC Radio nan Gàidheal

-BBC Radio nan Gàidheal is a Scottish Gaelic language radio station owned and operated by BBC Scotland, a division of the BBC.
+BBC Radio nan Gàidheal (/gd/) is a Scottish Gaelic language radio station owned and operated by BBC Scotland, a division of the BBC.
 The station was launched in 1985 and broadcasts Gaelic-language programming with the simulcast of BBC Radio Scotland.
 Its headquarters is located on Seaforth Road, Stornoway along with BBC Alba and MG Alba.

 The station is available from FM transmitters throughout Scotland: its service licence states that "BBC Radio nan Gàidheal should be available every day for general reception across Scotland on FM"; it can also be heard on digital television platforms, DAB Digital Radio, and online.

 BBC Radio nan Gàidheal programmes are also broadcast (with an in-vision graphical overlay) on the Scottish Gaelic digital television channel BBC Alba during periods when the channel is not carrying television programmes.

 History

+Background

+Scottish Gaelic-language programming has been transmitted in Scotland since 1923, and the BBC's Gaelic-language department was established in 1935.

+Launching on 17 May 1976, BBC Radio Highland produced a range of Gaelic programming – BBC Radio na Gaidhealtachd.
+It operated as a local opt-out from BBC Radio Scotland.

+On 5 October 1979, the Scottish Gaelic service BBC Radio nan Eilean started broadcasting in Stornoway at 8:10 am with plans for additional studios at Portree and Benbecula.
+Like Radio Highland, it was a local opt-out of Radio Scotland.